juice-shop/pwning-juice-shop/part2/vulnerable-components.md

 this could come with negative consequences and would sometimes be even harder to identify.

+### Permanently disable the support chatbot

+Juice shop's handy dandy chatbot is cute and all, but can it defend itself against malicious attackers looking to rob the customers of its services?

+* In order to disable the chatbot for all users, you must first get an understanding of how it works under the hood
+* The chatbot sure offers a lot of functionality.
+Could it be that juice-shop relies on a third party, possibly open source library for this?
+* Maybe you can try to gather clues from around juice shop and then go dumpster dive the internet to get a hold of the bot's source

 ### Inform the shop about a typosquatting trick it has been a victim of

 This challenge is about identifying and reporting (via the